Ruby Umesh Pawankar

-Ruby Pawankar has been President of the World Allergy Organization (WAO), 2012 and 2013.
-She is the first Indian and first woman President of WAO, which was established in 1951.
-Currently she is Past President, WAO, President of the Asia Pacific Association of Allergy Asthma and Clinical Immunology (APAAACI) and Council Member of Collegium Internationale Allergolicum (CIA).
-She is Professor of Allergy, Department of Pediatrics at Nippon Medical School in Tokyo, Japan and Guest Professor at Showa University School of Medicine, Tokyo, Japan, Kyung Hee University School of Medicine, Seoul, Korea and St. John's Medical College, Bengaluru, India.
-She is a recipient of Pravasi Bharatiya Samman 2010 for excellence in medicine, from the President of India.
+Ruby Pawankar is an immunologist who served as the president of the World Allergy Organization (WAO) from 2012 to 2013.
+She is the first Indian and first woman president of WAO, which was established in 1951.
+She also served as president of the Asia Pacific Association of Allergy Asthma and Clinical Immunology (APAAACI) from 2018 to 2023. and as a council member of Collegium Internationale Allergolicum (CIA) from 2016 to 2022.
+She is professor of allergy, department of pediatrics at Nippon Medical School and guest professor at Showa University School of Medicine, Kyung Hee University School of Medicine, and St. John's National Academy of Health Sciences.
+She is a recipient of Pravasi Bharatiya Samman 2010 for excellence in medicine, from the president of India.

 Biography

-She was born in Kolkata, West Bengal to T.K.
-Mathew, Kunnukuzhiyil, Puthuppally in Kottayam District of Kerala, India.
-She studied in Loreto, Kolkata and did her Undergraduate Medical Education from the Armed Forces Medical College, Pune India and her post graduation from B.J.
-Medical College, Pune, Maharashtra, India.
-She then underwent training in allergy and clinical immunology from Nippon Medical School and Juntendo University School of Medicine, Tokyo Japan.
+Pawankar was born in Kolkata, West Bengal, India.
+She studied in Loreto, Kolkata and did her undergraduate medical education at the Armed Forces Medical College in Pune.
+She earned her post-graduate degree from B. J. Medical College before undergoing training in allergy and clinical immunology from Nippon Medical School and Juntendo University School of Medicine in Tokyo.
 She received her doctorate in allergy and clinical immunology from Nippon Medical School.